sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

    - the policy period
    - the premium for comprehensive insurance.

-7. Paste in this config to extract the data:
+7. Paste in this config in the left pane in the editor to extract the data:
  ```json
  {
    "fields": [